Bride buying in India: Source states

-The parents who sell their daughters as molki brides are usually from the lower socioeconomic strata of the under-developed or economically marginalized regions and states, such as Andhra Pradesh, Assam, Bihar, Jharkhand, Odisha, and West Bengal.
+The parents who sell their daughters as molki brides are usually from the lower socioeconomic strata of the under-developed or economically marginalized regions and states, such as Assam, Bihar, Jharkhand, Odisha, and West Bengal.

 Destination states

 The destination states are generally prosperous North Indian provinces where the sex ratio is more imbalanced.
 Some of the common destination states are Haryana, Punjab, Rajasthan, and Western Uttar Pradesh.

 Haryana

 A 2019 survey by Jind based Selfie-With-Daughter Foundation found 130,000 molki brides in Haryana.
 Among them, 1470 such brides "looted and scooted from their in-laws' house with valuables and expensive items," indicating a phenomenon of criminal gangs engaging in the organized practice.
 Molki bride practice, which started from the Ahirwal and Mewat region in the 1980s, is now common in Rohtak, Jind, Hisar, Kaithal, Yamunanagar, and Kurukshetra.

 Haryana, one of the wealthiest states in India with the third-highest per capita income in 2014-2015 of 147,076 rupees (USD 2,293), is a destination state for the molki brides.
 An unintended consequence of Haryana's economic development is the advancement of medical technology and accessibility of its health care system which offer prenatal screening to determine the sex of the fetus.
 This has created a paradoxical situation where adverse sex ratio is perpetuated by parents routinely aborting female fetuses in favour of sons, contributing to the increase in demand for imported brides.

 The Haryana government has taken several actions against female infanticide and gender discrimination, making them one of the most successful states in terms of improving sex ratio.
 According to the 2011 Census of India, there were 877 females to 1,000 males in Haryana against the national average of 933 females to 1000 males.
 In 2019, due to various initiatives by the Government of Haryana the sex ratio has improved to 920 females births per 1000 male child.
 This ratio saw an improvement in 2020, with SRB seeing a rise from 920 in 2019 to 922 in 2020.
 While the cumulative SRB dipped from 922 to 911 in the first half of 2021, showcasing a setback in the "Beti Bachao Beti Padhao" a flagship Programme, despite increase in raids and strict regulations on people practicing sex determination tests.